cons0le7/Ez-Tunnel/README.md

 # Ez-Tunnel
-Easily expose your local nodejs servers to the web with no account or token required.
+Easily expose your local nodejs servers to the web with no binary install, account or token required.

 ## Requirements
 This relies on Python 3's standard library.
 Python 3 and git are all that is needed.